ModDota/moddota.github.io/_articles/scripting/particle-attachment.md

   Numerous times when dealing with complex particle systems you will get errors like:

-- Particle childs showing at the Vector (0,0,0).
+- Particle children showing at the Vector (0,0,0).
   - This is what normally happens when you miss a Control Point (explained later)
 - Effect appearing in a different position than expected.
   - Wrong attachment or particle can't attach that place.